-|Tacoma native Tom Glasgow is in his ninth year as Sports Director on KOMO Newsradio.
-He's also the lead play-by-play announcer on Big Sky and Mountain West football and basketball for ROOT SPORTS (formerly Fox Sports Network Northwest).
+|Tacoma native Tom Glasgow is in his ninth year as Sports Director on KOMO NewsRadio.
+He's also the lead play-by-play announcer on Big Sky and Mountain West football and basketball for ROOT SPORTS.

-Glasgow began his broadcasting career at KIRO Radio as a sports producer for Bob Blackburn, Wayne Cody and the original voice of the Seahawks Pete Gross.
+Tom began his broadcasting career at KIRO Radio as a sports producer for Bob Blackburn, Wayne Cody and the original voice of the Seahawks Pete Gross.

-Glasgow is a charter inductee into the Mount Tahoma High School Hall of Fame as part of a group that included former NFL great Ahmad Rashad and ex-Los Angeles Dodgers star Ron Cey.
+Tom is a charter inductee into the Mount Tahoma High School Hall of Fame as part of a group that included former NFL great Ahmad Rashad and ex-Los Angeles Dodgers star Ron Cey.

 Tom and his wife Heidi reside in Issaquah with their two daughters Abby and Olivia.

-|Francis Williams returns to ROOT SPORTS after spending the past three years in the NBA as a college scout with the Charlotte Hornets.
-The previous four years Francis had been a college basketball studio and in-game color analyst for ROOT SPORTS covering Pac-12, WAC, WCC, Big Sky and Great Northwest Conference basketball games.
-He has also worked with CBS Sports Television as a color analyst and sideline reporter.
-Also, been an in-game analyst for NBATV and NBA.com for the NBA Las Vegas Summer League and for the WNBA Seattle Storm radio and TV network.
+|After spending 2012-15 in the NBA as a scout with the Charlotte Hornets, Francis Williams returned to his role with ROOT SPORTS as a college basketball studio and in-game analyst in 2016.
+Francis previously performed those duties from 2008-12.
+He has also worked with CBS Sports Television as a color analyst and sideline reporter and has been an in-game analyst for ESPN, NBATV, NBA.com for the NBA Las Vegas Summer League and for the WNBA Seattle Storm radio and TV network.

 Francis was part of the Seattle Sonics organization from 2006-2008 working with both the radio broadcast team and the Community Relations unit.
-He hosted the pregame, halftime and postgame shows on KTTH 770 AM and served as an in-game analyst for all home games.
-Francis has also served as a guest analyst on the WNBA Seattle Storm radio and TV broadcasts.
+He hosted the pregame, halftime and post-game shows on KTTH 770 AM and served as an in-game analyst for all home games.
+Francis hosted and represented the organization at events throughout the Northwest and around the country.